 Table 1.
 Comparison of GOES-East Imager schedules, including routine, RSO, SRSO, SRSOR and GOES-R ABI.
 The approximate number of images over three hours is also listed.
-FD is a Full Disk, NHE is Northern Hemisphere Extended, NH is Northern Hemisphere, CONUS is Continental U.S., SHEMI is a Southern Hemisphere, SA is South America scans and meso is a mesoscale sized image.
+FD is a Full Disk, NHE is Northern Hemisphere Extended, NH is Northern Hemisphere, CONUS is Continental U.S., SHEMI is Southern Hemisphere, SA is South America scans and MESO is a mesoscale sized image.